Codecademy/docs/content/swift/concepts/data-types/data-types.md

 ## Integer Data Types

 Integers are whole numbers such as `35` and `-123`.
-As you can see from the example, they can be either signed or unsigned whole numbers, the default being signed.
+As seen from the example column above, they can be either signed or unsigned whole numbers, the default being signed.
 Integers can be declared in five different ways:

 | Type Reference | Description                                                      | Value Range                                                         |
 | :------------: | ---------------------------------------------------------------- | ------------------------------------------------------------------- |